ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 26: MBC Sightings per Total Trip Reports, 1992-2009

-The high readings in 2005, 2006 and 2007, and the drop in 2008, are strongly affected by an expanding (and frequently reported, although number of reports is taken into account in the graph), population at the Lamson Road site in Foxboro (see below).
+The high readings in 2005, 2006 and 2007, and the drop in 2008, are in part the result of an expanding population at the well-reported Lamson Road site in Foxboro (see below).
 Massachusetts Butterflies Season Summary statistics, also reflected in Chart 96, showed that the average number of Frosted Elfins seen on a trip in 2007 was up 415% compared to the average for preceding years back to 1994, but was down 62% in 2008, then back up 65% in 2009 (Nielsen 2008, 2009, 2010).

 State Distribution and Localities

-Map 26: MBC Sightings by Town, 1992-2009
+Map 26: BOM-MBC Sightings by Town, 1992-2013

-Other important locations are North Andover Weir Hill (max 25 on 5/20/2009 S. Stichter et al; 32 on 5/2007 R. Hopping ); Westfield Barnes Airport (max 35 on 4/24/2010, T. Gagnon, B. Higgins, C. Gentes); Plymouth Myles Standish SF ( max.
-16 on 6/1/2008 E. Nielsen); Noquochoke WMA, north Dartmouth (23 observed 5/19/1998 M. Mello); Acton/Concord Fort Pond Brook (max 17 on 5/16/2009 T. Whelan); Chelmsford Stage Road power line ( max.
-8 on 5/16/2007 T. Whelan); Falmouth Crane WMA (est. 40 on 5/27/1998, M. Mello et al; 10 on 5/22/2009 A. Robb); Sherborn power line (max 6 on 5/14/2008 B Bowker); and Woburn Horn Pond Mountain (max 3 on 5/19/2003 B. Bowker).
-On Cape Cod, Frosted Elfin was also found at Massachusetts Military Reservation in Bourne in 1997 and 1998, feeding on Baptisia (Mello 1998).
+Other important locations are North Andover Weir Hill (max 25 on 5/20/2009 S. Stichter et al; 32 on 5/2007 R. Hopping ); Plymouth Myles Standish SF ( max.
+16 on 6/1/2008 E. Nielsen); North Dartmouth Noquochoke WMA (23 observed 5/19/1998 M. Mello); Acton/Concord Fort Pond Brook (max 17 on 5/16/2009 T. Whelan); Chelmsford Stage Road power line ( max.
+8 on 5/16/2007 T. Whelan); ; Sherborn power line (max 6 on 5/14/2008 B Bowker); and Woburn Horn Pond Mountain (max 3 on 5/19/2003 B. Bowker).

 The Lamson Road site in Foxboro is owned and managed by a municipal water authority.
 This population of Baptisia-feeding Frosted Elfins has been monitored every year since 1999, primarily by Madeline Champagne.
 The yearly maximum single-day counts have fluctuated from a low of 2 in 2000 to a high of 164 in 2002.
 From 2001 through 2007 the population seemed to flourish, with high counts ranging between 73 and 127, except for 29 in 2003.
 Then in 2008 there was an inexplicable drop.
 The first sighting came late, and only 7 were seen at the peak of the flight.
-By 2009 and 2010 the population had recovered, with maxima of 23 on 5/25/2009 and 39 on 5/24/2010.
+By 2009 and 2010 the population had recovered, with maxima of 23 on 5/25/2009, 39 on 5/24/2010, and 78 on 5/27/2013.
 The drop in 2008 is still unexplained, but may have been due to a parasite.
 The semi-open habitat here has maintained itself for some time with no mowing or brush cutting.
 However, aggressive sweet fern (Comptonia peregrina ) is a problem.

 Weir Hill, a Trustees of Reservations restoration site in North Andover, typifies a Baptisia-feeding Frosted Elfin population inhabiting a thin soil, hilltop ‘barrens,’ historically kept semi-open by fire and grazing (Hopping 2009).
 Like Horn Pond Mountain to the south, such areas have come to function as refuges for uncommon flora and fauna as surrounding lowlands were developed.
 At Weir Hill the Trustees conducted rotational prescribed burns in 2008 and 2009, successfully restoring habitat for many plants and lepidoptera, including Baptisia tinctoria and the Frosted Elfin.
-Double-digit numbers of Frosteds were found in 2009 and 2010.
+Double-digit numbers of Frosted Elfins were found in 2009 and 2010.

 Broods and Flight Periods